insieme/insieme/code/analysis/src/haskell/insieme-hat/README.md

 produce a shared library which can then be linked with the C/C++ part.
 The environment variables `STACK_ROOT`, `LIBRARY_PATH` and `LD_LIBRARY_PATH` are set for each call so `stack` finds GMP and zlib and places downloaded components inside `$PREFIX/stack-latest/stack-root_$USER`.
+Additionally we set the GHC variant to `standard` to ensure same paths across different systems.

 **Note: The user executing the build process (and hence `stack`) requires write permissions to `$PREFIX/stack-latest/`.**

 Following commands are used to build the Haskell package:

-    $ stack setup           # Get the appropriate GHC for your project
+    $ stack --ghc-variant standard setup           # Get the appropriate GHC for your project
-    $ stack build alex      # Install alex binary
+    $ stack --ghc-variant standard build alex      # Install alex binary
-    $ stack build c2hs      # Install c2hs binary
+    $ stack --ghc-variant standard build c2hs      # Install c2hs binary
-    $ stack build           # Build the project (includes getting dependencies)
+    $ stack --ghc-variant standard build           # Build the project (includes getting dependencies)

+Note that CMake will link target binaries not only with the resulting `insieme_analysis` library, but also with `libHSrts-ghcx.x.x` which contains the Haskell runtime.

-Building via CMAKE will pass the `-lHSrts-ghc7.10.3` flag to GHC so the Haskell runtime environment will be linked.
-This is important when later linking together the INSIEME analysis shared library.
-Assuming `INSIEME_LIBS_HOME` is set accordingly, one can set following environment variables to use `stack` as
+Assuming `INSIEME_LIBS_HOME` is set accordingly, one can set following environment variables to use `stack` as usual:
-usual:

     export PATH="$INSIEME_LIBS_HOME/stack-latest/bin:$PATH"
     export STACK_ROOT="$INSIEME_LIBS_HOME/stack-latest/stack-root_$USER"
     export LIBRARY_PATH="$INSIEME_LIBS_HOME/gmp-latest/lib:$INSIEME_LIBS_HOME/zlib-latest/lib:$LIBRARY_PATH"
     export LD_LIBRARY_PATH="$INSIEME_LIBS_HOME/gmp-latest/lib:$INSIEME_LIBS_HOME/zlib-latest/lib:$LD_LIBRARY_PATH"

-**Note: Certain paths and flags have to be updated when using different version GHC.**

 ## Development Workflow